bmskinner/embryo_biopsy/README.md

 - `makeCombos.R` : creates the model embryos and takes biopsies.
 Biopsies are saved in `./data/raw/`
 - `analyseCombos.R` : aggregates the raw values for figure generation.
 Outputs are saved in `./data/aggregates/`
-- `makeFigures.R` : creates summary figures.
+- `Figure_xxxx.R` : create the summary figures.
 Outputs are saved in `./figure/`

-Clone this repo and invoke the scripts using Rscript:
+Clone this repo and invoke the scripts using Rscript _e.g_:

 ```
 Rscript makeCombos.R